top of page

 • Make a U shape with bricks and add a grating for the firewood.

-• Add another two layers of bricks, start with a half brick so they stagger correctly.
+• Add another two layers of bricks, starting with a half brick so they stagger correctly.

 • Check the levels in between layers.